-There are three primary access routes when you drive to Alaska, and they all converge in the southern part of Canada’s Yukon Territory, near the town of Watson Lake.
+There are three primary access routes when you drive to Alaska.
+They all converge in the southern part of Canada’s Yukon Territory, near the town of Watson Lake.
 Between Watson Lake and Tok, Alaska, there is really only one way to go.
-This section will talk about the different access routes and then the different places you can go once you hit the Alaska border!
-The things to do section later in this article discusses highlights and what not to miss on each route and each section of the drive to Alaska.
+This section will talk about the different access routes and then the different places you can go once you hit the Alaska border.
+The things to do section later in this article discusses highlights and what not to miss on each section of the drive to Alaska.

 Make sure that you get your copy of the current year’s Milepost to give you all the details about every single road in Alaska, the Yukon and most in British Columbia.
 Don’t count on having a phone signal!